 - A video solution guide covering the Review section.

-- Extension sections covering extra topics included in the California Standards.
+- Extension sections covering extra topics included in many state standards.

 Based on comments from users, we recommend that you:

-- Set a goal for how many weeks to spend on each chapter.
+- Set a goal for how long to spend on each chapter.
 A standard-length school year is about 185 school days, and there are 12 chapters.
 That divides out to approximately 15 school days (three weeks) per chapter.
-However, there are extension sections on the DVD that have been added to Chapters 3, 4, 6, 8, 10, and 11.
+However, there are extension sections that have been added to Chapters 3, 4, 6, 8, 10, and 11.
 Allowing an average of 5 days for each extension section takes up 30 school days, leaving 155 school days to divide by 12.
 That comes out to about 2.5 weeks per normal chapter and 3.5 weeks for the chapters with extensions.
 This is just a rough guideline.
-Some chapters will undoubtedly seem harder than others.
-Adjust the pace according to your own time constraints and the perceived difficulty of the material.
+Some chapters will undoubtedly take longer than others.
+Homeschooling does not have to conform to the traditional school year, so you may want to take a little more time.
+Adjust the pace according to your own time constraints and the quantity and perceived difficulty of the material.
 Work at a comfortable but persistent pace.

 - The Geogebra demonstrations can be viewed at any time.
 Some of them can be understood on their own and can help motivate the material in the chapter.
 Others will make more sense after a certain point in the chapter.
 Each demonstration, or cluster of demonstrations, is accompanied by a pdf activity sheet.
 So preview them at the beginning and view them again as you progress through the chapter.